We have information you must know before you buy the Equus.

 Contemporary instrumentation technology makes for an attractive display, and the main gauges are large and legible.
 A driver's information display is incorporated into the IP, providing all trip and vehicle status alerts, with accompanying audible warnings when appropriate.

 Considering how much equipment the car has, the control layout is relatively uncluttered, with easily found switches and a fairly intuitive iDrive-like function controller.
 As is typical of the class, the Equus mounts some of the more commonly used switches on the steering wheel, further simplifying the layout.

 Tall drivers will like the Equus, since it flaunts a roomy interior with large door apertures for easy access.
 And sybarites will enjoy the many luxury and convenience devices.
 We found no difficulty operating the stereo system or navigation without recourse to the manual, although a quick review of the voice-control glossary will certainly help if you plan to handle those tasks verbally.

 The Ultimate model adds a forward-view parking and cornering camera, a power decklid, reclining rear seats with powered headrests, cooled rear seats, rear seat massage and leg support, rear seat refrigerator and a rear seat entertainment system.
-Harden's Lexicon stereo system is among the best available in-car sound systems we've ever heard, with full 7.1 Discrete Logic Surround Sound for brilliant separation and imaging.
+Harman's Lexicon stereo system is among the best available in-car sound systems we've ever heard, with full 7.1 Discrete Logic Surround Sound for brilliant separation and imaging.